 We can illustrate these facets by considering a few of special applicability to our project.
 The facets in the Problem Architecture view include 5 very common ones describing synchronization structure of a parallel job: Pleasingly Parallel (PA1), MapReduce (PA2), MapCollective (PA3) and Map Point-to-Point (PA4) describe respectively the processing of a collection of independent events; independent calculations (maps) followed by a final consolidation via MapReduce; parallel machine learning dominated by scatter, gather, reduce and broadcast; simulations or graph processing with many local linkages in points of studied system.
 The fifth important Problem Architecture is Map Streaming (PA5) seen in recent approaches to processing real-time data [25].
-We do not focus on pure shared memory architectures PA-6 although we do look carefully at hybrid architectures with clusters of multicore nodes and find important performance differences dependent on the node programming model (Section 3.2).
-Most of our code is SPMD (PA-7) and BSP (PA-8).
+We do not focus on pure shared memory architectures PA-6 although we do look carefully at hybrid architectures with clusters of multicore nodes and find important performances differences dependent on the node programming model (section 3.2).
+Most of our codes are SPMD (PA-7) and BSP (PA-8).

-Looking at the Execution View, we see in EV-M14 complexity of model (O(N2) for N points) seen in the non-metric space models EV-M13 similar to what one gets with DNA sequences.
-EV-M11 describes iterative structures distinguishing Spark, Flink, and Harp from the original Hadoop.
-The facet EV-M8 describes the communication structure, which is a focus of our research as much of data analytics relies on collective communication.
-This is understood in principle but we find that significant new work is needed compared to basic MPI releases.
-The model size EV-M4 and data volume EV-D4 are important in describing the algorithm performance, since just like in simulation problems, the grain size (number of model parameters held in the unit - thread or process - of parallel computing) is a critical measure of performance.
+Looking at the Execution View we see in EV-M14 complexity of model (O(N2) for N points) seen in the non-metric space models EV-M13 such as one gets with DNA sequences.
+EV-M11 describes iterative structure distinguishing Spark, Flink, and Harp from the original Hadoop.
+The facet EV-M8 describes the communication structure which is a focus of our research as much data analytics relies on collective communication which is in principle understood but we find that significant new work is needed compared to basic MPI releases.
+The model size EV-M4 and data volume EV-D4 are important in describing the algorithm performance as just like in simulation problems, the grain size (the number of model parameters held in the unit - thread or process - of parallel computing) is a critical measure of performance.

-In the Data view, we can highlight D-5 streaming covered in Section 7.1 where there has been much recent progress; D-9 categorizes our Biomolecular simulation application with data produced by an HPC simulation; and D-10 Geospatial Information Systems is covered by spatial algorithms in Section 4.11.
+In the Data view, we can highlight D-5 streaming covered in section 7.1 where there is a lot of recent progress; D-9 categorizes our Biomolecular simulation application with data produced by an HPC simulation; and D-10 Geospatial Information Systems covered by spatial algorithms in Section 4.11.
 D-7 (provenance) is an example of an important feature that we are not covering.
-The data storage and access (D-3 and D-4) is covered in Section 3.4.
-Internet of Things (D-8) is not a focus of our project although our recent streaming work (Section 7.1) relates to this and our addition of HPC to Apache Heron and Storm is an example of the value of HPC-ABDS to IoT.
+The data storage and access D-3 and D-4 is covered in section 3-4.
+The Internet of Things D-8 is not a focus of our project although our recent streaming work (section 7.1) relates to this and our addition of HPC to Apache Heron and Storm is an example of the value of HPC-ABDS to IoT.

-The Processing View characterizes algorithms; for example, Graph P-M13 (sections 3.7, 4.2, 4.4) and visualization P-M14 covered in section 4.5.
-P-M15 directly describes SPIDAL which is a library of core analytics.
+The Processing View characterizes algorithms with for example, Graph P-M13 (sections 4.2, 3.7, 4.4) and visualization P-M14 covered in Section 4.5.
+P-M15 directly describes SPIDAL which is a library of core and other analytics.
 This project covers many aspects of P-M4 to P-M11 as these characterize the SPIDAL algorithms.
 We are of course NOT addressing P-M16 to P-M22 which are simulation algorithms and not applicable to data analytics.
 Our work largely addresses Global Machine Learning P-M3 although some of the simple image analytics are local machine learning P-M2 with parallelism over images and not over the analytics.
-Many of our SPIDAL algorithms have linear algebra at their core; one nice example is multi-dimensional scaling in Section 4.7(2) which is based on matrix-matrix multiplication.
+Many of our SPIDAL algorithms have linear algebra at their core; one nice example is multi-dimensional scaling in section 4.8(2) which is based on matrix-matrix multiplication.